2017 Ioniq Electric Review: Hyundai’s All-New EV Hatchback

 Two Ioniq Models: Electric and Hybrid

 Two years later, Hyundai was ready to stick its own name on an EV, and it comes in the form of the Ioniq, a compact hatchback that was developed from the ground up with electric propulsion at its core.
-In addition to the electric model we tested, there’s a hybrid model that runs on a mix of gas and electricity, and the company has promised a plug-in version for the future.
+In addition to the electric model we tested, there’s a hybrid model that runs on a mix of gas and electricity, and the company has promised a plug-in version in the future.

 But no matter, because we’d argue this all-electric variant is the most relevant in a marketplace that is quickly adopting electricity as the fuel of the future.
 The Ioniq’s styling is more conventional than many electric vehicles, something that will appeal to drivers put off by the space-agey looks of the Nissan Leaf and BMW i3.